Skip to main content

 The elevation in C-reactive protein associated with oral contraceptive use has raised questions about its potential impact on cardiovascular risk.
 CRP is a well-established independent risk factor for cardiovascular disease, and levels above 3 mg/L are considered to indicate a high-risk state.

 Many women taking oral contraceptives will exhibit CRP levels in this range.
-While a direct causal link between oral contraceptive-induced CRP elevation and cardiovascular events has not been definitively established, it is a significant consideration, particularly for women with other factors such as obesity, smoking, or a family history of heart disease.
+While a direct causal link between oral contraceptive-induced CRP elevation and cardiovascular events has not been definitively established, it is a significant consideration, particularly for women with other cardiovascular risk factors such as obesity, smoking, or a family history of heart disease.

 The pro-inflammatory and pro-thrombotic state induced by oral contraceptives may contribute to an increased risk of venous thromboembolism, a known side effect of these medications.